sayakuro/puttergame/README.md

 **Am Name Put** I recently joined in writing these Code.
 It's hard but not easy for me.

 Now i do Modder Minecraft Fabric Version
-- 🌨️ interests | "Minecraft Modder" , "Web Development"
+- 🌨️ interests | "Minecraft Modder" , "Web Development" , "Open Source"
 - 🔭 I’m currently working on **@Rasetsu Studio**
 <!--
 Here are some ideas to get you started: